Enter the age, gender, and skinfold measurements into the calculator to determine the body fat percentage using the Durnin Womersley formula.

 • BF% is the body fat percentage

-To calculate body fat percentage, first sum the skinfold measurements, then apply the appropriate formula based on gender to find the body density.
-Finally, use the body density to calculate the body fat percentage.
+To calculate body fat percentage, first sum the skinfold measurements, then use the equation for the individual’s sex and age band to find body density.
+Finally, convert body density to body fat percentage (for example, using the Siri equation shown above).

 What is the Durnin Womersley Method?